reyestech/Splunk-Web-Site-Defacement/README.md

 ## Defacement 119: More than one way to do it (Picture 3.6)
 How many unique passwords were attempted in the brute force attempt? <br />
 - We have two options from here: We can once again stay in the same query, remove the transaction filters, and filter it by events.
-- We can use the “ | stats dc by userpassword.”
+- We can use the "| stats dc by userpassword."
 - Or we can go back to 116, since we searched by password events in that query and sorted them by count.
-- Instead, in that query, we can go to the “Statistics” bar and see that there are 412 events in total.
+- Instead, in that query, we can go to the "Statistics" bar and see that there are 412 events in total.
 - Answer: 412

 Picture 3.7 <br/>